ShelfofSheElfs/Anarchist-FPV/README.md

 # Anarchist-FPV
 A guide to cheap, off-the-shelf FPV for revolutionary drone pilots.

+## Directories
+glossaries - A bunch of glossaries of acronyms and terms

+parts-lists - Parts lists for various types of FPV drones

 ## Why should anarchists learn to fly FPV drones?
 Anarchists should learn FPV flying for a couple reasons: